 - Have a Bachelor's Degree from an accredited institution. - 2.
-A minimum GPA of 3.0 for the last two years of undergraduate education and a minimum combined score (verbal + quantitative) at or above the 60th percentile (1120) on the Graduate Record Examination (GRE), which every candidate must take.
+A minimum GPA of 3.0 for the last two years of undergraduate education and submit official Graduate Record Examination (GRE) scores.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Three letters of recommendation, using the form provided by the Department, from people in a position to judge the applicant's suitability for graduate studies in economics. - Receive approval of the departmental graduate committee. - Completion of the following courses at the undergraduate level: statistics, two semesters of calculus, and a semester of linear algebra.
 Unless exempted, the student must take these courses as required, obtaining no graduate credit for them in the program.